czlucius/code-scanner/CONTRIBUTING.md

 # Contributing

 Hi there!
 Thanks for your interest in contributing!
-Development for this project is mainly done in:
+Development for this project is mainly done in the:
 - Java
 - Android XML